Amatsugu/Karuta/README.md

 # Karuta
-A personal assistant that will allow me to apply and test my knowledge of machine learning.
-Currently it serves as a platform for random ideas or projects I have.
+A platform upon which I build random automation programs.

 ###Other APIs Used
 As of 02-18-2017 Karuta uses the following API's (and their dependecies) to some capacity: